-This course conforms to the Richmond University Standard Assessment Norms approved at Academic Board and located at: https://www.richmond.ac.uk/policies/
+This course conforms to the Richmond University Standard Assessment Norms approved at Academic Board.

 Teaching Methodology:

 Teaching will include interactive lectures, supplemented with a range of audiovisual aids, designed to introduce students to the key concepts of professional practice.
 Guest speakers and activities with external organisations will contribute alternative perspectives and experience.
 Students will develop their critical understanding of these concepts and their practical application through a range of workshops and group and individual exercises undertaken in class and out of class.
 Their group and individual exercises, simulations and written work will be discussed in feedback sessions which explore responses to issues arising from professional practice.
 The teaching will be supplemented with individual tutorials designed to address students' personal needs.